colluca/paper-template/README.md

 Submitted papers can be saved in the `sub` directory.

+You can also create tagged releases:
+- In `Makefile`, set `RELEASENAME` to the basename you want to give your releases, e.g. `attention-nips`
+- Create a tag, e.g. `git tag v1`
+- Run `make release` or `make blind-release`, to build `attention-nips-v1.pdf` or `attention-nips-v1-BLIND.pdf`, respectively

 # Usage

 Once configured, the repository provides the following Make targets: